Fundamentals of Clinical and Translational Science (FunCaTS) Program

 Principles of Human Subjects Research | 15 minutes

-Jessica (Jess) R. Hirsch, CIP, introduces the concepts of protecting human participants in the research setting by looking to the past to review historical examples of research mistreatment.
-Learners then review the purpose and structure of Institutional Review Boards (IRBs) and the elements and scope of informed consent.
+Jessica (Jess) R. Hirsch, M.A., introduces the concepts of protecting human participants in the research setting by looking to the past to review historical examples of research mistreatment.
+Learners then review the purpose and structure of institutional review boards (IRBs) and the elements and scope of informed consent.

 Statistics: Basic Principles | 20 minutes